puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_helloworld.markdown

 > ### A Quick Note about Modules
 >
->The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/code/environments/production/modules`---this includes modules installed by PE, those that you download from the Forge, and those you write yourself.
+>The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/code/environments/production/modules`---this includes modules installed by Puppet, those that you download from the Forge, and those you write yourself.
 >
->**Note**: PE also installs modules in `/opt/puppetlabs/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.
+>**Note**: Puppet also installs modules in `/opt/puppetlabs/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.

 Modules are directory trees.
 For this task, you'll create the following files: